Smart Chat codeblocks

 - If you are waiting on it: keep it bookmarked in the relevant note.

-- When it is resolved: click Mark done.
+- When it is resolved: click Mark done (or stop tracking it).

 - Your note becomes a lightweight "async inbox" for the project.